Box-Castle/router/README.md

         // allow the topic to fill up with some messages case FetchData.UnknownTopicOrPartition(failedTopicAndPartition, failedOffset) =>
         // Handle unknown topic and partition, this might be a fatal exception if
-        // you really expec this topic to exist, or perhaps you can back off and try
+        // you really expect this topic to exist, or perhaps you can back off and try
         // getting again later if it might get created later case FetchData.OffsetOutOfRange(_, offset) =>
         // Handle offset out of range, for example, query for the latest or earliest offset